 Onions and garlic are both associated with the element of fire, so perhaps that's why they are commonly eaten at Imbolc.
 These are both vegetables that can be stored for a long time, so there's a chance you'd still have some around in February.
 Onions bring fertility energy while garlic is associated with passion.
 And they both go great with cheese.

-- Garlic & Herb Baked Chicken - Imbolc is on a weeknight, so this dish would be totally doable for a family sabbat feast between basketball practice and science homework.
+- Garlic & Herb Baked Chicken - When Imbolc is on a weeknight, this dish would be totally doable for a family sabbat feast between basketball practice and science homework.

 - Mexican Lasagna - We're bringing in garlic, onions, peppers and plenty of cheese in this vegetarian meal.